Bone marrow (stem cell) donation

 - Healthy and not pregnant

 People can register online or at a local donor registry drive.
 Those who are age 45 to 60 must join online.
 The local, in-person drives only accept donors who are younger than age 45.
-Their stem cells are more likely to help patients than stem cells from older people.
+Their stem cells are more likely to help people than stem cells from older people.

 People who register must either: